Formats and related files

 This is the Treasury’s model that is used to calculate the government's capital contribution to the New Zealand Superannuation (NZS) Fund.

-Since the last release with the Budget Economic and Fiscal Update 2019 (BEFU 2019) the model’s data inputs have been updated.
-Specifically, the model uses the latest five-year forecasts of the NZS Fund’s earnings and tax payments and longer-term projections of nominal GDP, the nominal Government 10-year bond rate and total net (after-tax) NZS expenditure.
+Since the last release with the Pre-election Economic & Fiscal Update 2020 (PREFU 2020) the model’s data inputs have been updated.
+Specifically, the model uses the latest five-year forecasts of the NZSF’s earnings and tax payments and longer-term projections of nominal GDP and aggregate net (after-tax) NZS expenditure.

-Tables in the Half Year Economic and Fiscal Update and the 2020 Budget Policy Statement publications show the Government’s planned capital contributions, alongside what the capital contributions would have been if they had resumed in 2019/20 under the legislated formula in Section 43 of the New Zealand Superannuation and Retirement Income Act 2001.
+Tables in the Half Year Economic and Fiscal Update show the Government’s planned capital contributions, alongside what the capital contributions would have been if they had resumed in 2020/21 under the legislated formula in Section 43 of the New Zealand Superannuation and Retirement Income Act 2001.

 The two sets of numbers are not strictly comparable over the forecast period as the capital contributions required in any year under the legislated formula depend, in part, on the contributions in previous years.
 Reduced capital contributions in earlier years will increase the contributions required under the legislated formula in later years.

-In the tables in the HYEFU documents, reduced contributions from 2019/20 to 2021/22 have been factored into the contribution profile intended by the Government but not the contributions as prescribed by the legislated formula.
-This is why the planned contribution in 2023/24 appears to be higher than is required under the legislated formula for that year.
+In the tables in the HYEFU document, planned contributions from 2020/21 to 2021/22 have been factored into the contribution profile intended by the Government but not the contributions as prescribed by the legislated formula.

 Between 2019/20 and 2022/23, small percentages of the capital contributions are transferred to a new fund, administered by the Guardians of New Zealand Superannuation, which will invest in New Zealand’s early stage capital markets via New Zealand Venture Investment Fund Limited.
 While the legislated formula is used to calculate the capital contribution in 2022/23, this amount is reduced by $40 million that will be redirected to investment in early stage capital markets.